 Regulations established by the Department of Health and Human Services require that all human subjects research, whether federally funded or not, be conducted in an ethical manner which protects the rights and welfare of its research subjects.
-The Code of Federal Regulations (Title 45, Part 46) and the Belmont Report specify three basic ethical principles which must guide all human subjects research: respect for persons, beneficence and justice.
+The Code of Federal Regulations (Title 45, Part 46) and the Belmont Report (PDF) specify three basic ethical principles which must guide all human subjects research: respect for persons, beneficence and justice.

 Respect for persons incorporates two basic ethical beliefs:

 - individuals are autonomous actors capable of deciding whether or not to participate in a research study; the wishes of persons choosing not to participate must be respected, and